Philippine tarsier

-The Philippine tarsier (Carlito syrichta), known locally as mawumag in Cebuano and other Visayan languages, and magô in Waray, is a species of tarsier endemic to the Philippines.
+The Philippine tarsier (Carlito syrichta) is a species of tarsier endemic to the Philippines.
 It is found in the southeastern part of the archipelago, particularly on the islands of Bohol, Samar and Leyte.
 It is a member of the approximately 45-million-year-old family Tarsiidae, whose name is derived from its elongated "tarsus" or ankle bone.
-Formerly a member of the genus Tarsius, it is now listed as the only member of the genus Carlito, a new genus named after the conservationist Carlito Pizarras.
+Formerly a member of the genus Tarsius, it has since been listed as the only member of the genus Carlito, a new genus named after the conservationist Carlito Pizarras.

 Its geographic range also includes Maripipi Island, Siargao Island, Basilan Island and Dinagat Island.
 Tarsiers have also been reported in Sarangani, although they may be different subspecies.
 Tribal people like the B'laans and T'bolis have been, for a long time, reporting sightings in the province of Sarangani.
 Unfortunately, these reports were merely discarded as a hoax until March 30, 2002, when a pair of these tiny nocturnal mammals was captured in the mountainous areas of the municipalities of Maitum and Kiamba and was brought to the public, proving that this species exists in this coastal province.

 Etymology and taxonomic history

 The tarsier is named for its elongated "tarsus" or ankle bone.
-The genus Carlito is named after conservationist Carlito Pizarras.

-The Philippine tarsier is known as mawumag in Cebuano and other Visayan languages, and magô in Waray, It is also known as mamag, magau, malmag, and magatilok-iok.
+This tarsier is known locally as mawumag in Visayan languages including Cebuano, and magô in Waray, It is also known as mamag, magau, malmag, and magatilok-iok.

 Taxonomic classification

 The Philippine tarsier is the only member of the genus Carlito and a member of the family Tarsiidae.
-Three subspecies are presently recognised.
+Three subspecies are recognised: